ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Ablation Study

+\paragraph{Repetition Rate} To quantitatively study the effect of repetition rate on the model performance, we slowly increase the repetition rate parameter $dup\_rate$ from 0.08 to 0.36, with each increase by 0.04.
+As shown in Table \ref{table_repetition_rate}, when $dup\_rate=0.32$, ESimCSE achieves the best performance, a larger or smaller $dup\_rate$ will cause performance degradation, which is consistent with our intuition.

-The size of the momentum contrast queue determines the number of negative pairs involved in the loss calculation.
-Without considering the time cost and the limitation of GPU memory, can a larger queue size lead to better performance?
-We take the BERT$_{base}$ as the base model for ESimCSE and experiment with the queue size equals to different multiples of the batch size.
+\paragraph{Momentum Queue Size} The size of the momentum contrast queue determines the number of negative pairs involved in the loss calculation.
+We experiment with the queue size equals to different multiples of the batch size.
 The experimental results are listed in Table \ref{table_m_c}.
 The optimal result is reached when the queue size was 2.5 times the batch size.
-A smaller or larger queue size will reduce the effect.
-It is intuitive because the introduction of momentum contrast encourages more negative pairs to participate in the loss calculation so that the positive pairs can be compared more sufficiently.
-But a too large queue size also reduces the benefit.
-We guess that is because the negative pairs in the momentum contrast are generated by the past ``steps" during training, and a larger queue will use the outputs of more outdated encoder models which are quite different from the current one.
+A smaller queue size will reduce the effect.
+This is intuitive because more negative pairs participate in the loss calculation to compare positive pairs more fully.
+But a too large queue size also reduces the effect.
+We guess that is because the negative pairs in the momentum contrast are generated by the past ``steps'' during training, and a larger queue will use the outputs of more outdated encoder models which are quite different from the current one.
 And thus that will reduce the reliability of the loss calculation.